oram79/oram79/README.md

 <p align="center">
-  After finishing a software development program and completing a handful of personal projects and apps, I'm now branching into systems and networking, picking up whatever the tech world throws at me next.
+  After finishing a software development program and completing a handful of personal projects and apps, I'm now branching into Computer Systems & Networking, picking up whatever the tech world throws at me next.
 </p>

 ---